CreativeMindstorms/AI-LEGO-PixelArt-Robot/README.md

 I don't normally use GitHub so please let me know if the way I set things up is incorrect.

+The code generates pixelart using OpenAI's Dall-E 3 and controls a Lego Pixelart machine using Mindstorms.
-The code was meant for personal use, so it will not work right away and it will need many changes.
+It was meant for personal use, so it will not work right away and it will need many changes.

 ## For use of "main.py"